 A team of Sasaki designers, engineers, and University of Buffalo students spent a week exploring the structural properties of terra cotta at the Architecture Ceramics Assemblies Workshop (ACAW) in Buffalo, NY.
 The annual workshop, which aims to change the way designers and manufacturers collaborate, is sponsored by Boston Valley Terra Cotta in conjunction with the University of Buffalo.
 This year's workshop was attended by teams from Sasaki, Morphosis, SHoP, and AECOM, among many others.

 As a material for sculpture, pottery, and other water-tight vessels, terra cotta dates back nearly 6,000 years.
 From the original Latin, terra cocta, meaning “baked earth,” it has been one of the easiest and most widely available materials with which civilizations could form and create, requiring only the sun’s heat to dry.
 By the 1800s, terra cotta was known primarily as a roofing material and architectural ornamentation, fired in modern kilns.
-The Sasaki team deliberately wanted to expand that definition of the material and experiment with the structural integrity of terra cotta, by designing a free standing shade structure entirely constructed of terra cotta.
+The Sasaki-led team deliberately wanted to expand that definition of the material and experiment with the structural integrity of terra cotta, doing so by designing a free standing shade structure entirely constructed of terra cotta.

 The final prototype assembled.